FAQs & Resources

 Elevated red blood cell counts.
 This may increase the risk of blood clots, strokes, and heart attacks.

-Benign prostatic hyperplasia (BPH).
-If you have been previously diagnosed with BPH, signs and symptoms may worsen.
+Enlarged prostate.
+If you already have an enlarged prostate, your signs and symptoms may worsen.

 Prostate cancer.
 Patients taking testosterone may be at increased risk for prostate cancer.